Armand David: Eponymy

-The plants Buddleja davidii and Ulmus davidiana, the David Elm, were named for him, and also Lilium davidii.
-The fish Sarcocheilichthys davidi was named in his honor by Henri Émile Sauvage in 1878, because Père David collected the type specimen.
+The genus Davidia (dove tree), which he discovered in western China in 1868, is named after him.
+Other plants named after him include Buddleja davidii and Ulmus davidiana, the David's Elm, and also Lilium davidii.
+The fish Sarcocheilichthys davidi was named in his honour by Henri Émile Sauvage in 1878, because Père David collected the type specimen.
 Père David's deer (Elaphurus davidianus) was likewise named after him by Alphonse Milne-Edwards.

-Père David's Rat Snake (Elaphe davidi) was named in his honor by Henri Émile Sauvage in 1884.
+Père David's Rat Snake (Elaphe davidi) was named in his honour by Henri Émile Sauvage in 1884.